sentinel-official/docs/docs/sentinel-hub/build.md

 # Build the Source Code

-To compile the source code of Sentinel Hun into a binary, two essential steps are necessary: installing Go and executing the build process.
+To compile the source code of Sentinel Hub into a binary, two essential steps are necessary: installing Go and executing the build process.

 ## Install Go